Related Services

 Adaptive Physical Education

-In general when working with all of my classes, I follow the general physical education curriculum and make modifications to be implemented within the general education setting or in my own classes.
-Some of the areas that we work on with the elementary students include gross motor skills (running, galloping, jumping, hopping, sliding, leaping and skipping), object control skills (throwing, catching, kicking, batting, rolling and dribbling with feet/hands) and play skills (scooters, bikes and parachutes).
-In addition to working on gross motor skills at the middle schools, we also work on fitness and larger team games/sports.
+Adaptive PE Teachers work with students in Early Childhood (3-5 years) Elementary (grades K-5) and Middle School (grades 6-8.)
+The determination for adaptive phyical education is made at a student's IEP meeting.
+Adaptive PE teachers support students by making modifications to the general physical education curriculum.
+Services may be provided within the general education setting or in a separate classroom.
+Some of the areas Adapted PE teachers work on with the elementary students include gross motor skills (running, galloping, jumping, hopping, sliding, leaping and skipping), object control skills (throwing, catching, kicking, batting, rolling and dribbling with feet/hands) and play skills (scooters, bikes and parachutes).
+In middle school, Adaptive PE teachers continue to work on the elementary schools and add work on fitness and larger team games or sports.